Moree

 Moree is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Moree's population is estimated at around 9,130 as of Nov 2025.
-This reflects an increase of 168 people (1.9%) since the 2021 Census, which reported a population of 8,962 people.
-The change is inferred from the resident population of 9,110 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Moree's estimated population is around 9,136.
+This reflects an increase of 174 people since the 2021 Census, which reported a population of 8,962.
+The change was inferred from the resident population estimate of 9,110 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2.4 persons per square kilometer.
-Moree's 1.9% growth since the 2021 census exceeded the SA3 area's 0.8%, marking it as a growth leader in the region.
-Population growth for the Moree statistical area (Lv2) was primarily driven by natural growth, contributing approximately 75.0% of overall population gains during recent periods.
+Moree's 1.9% growth since the 2021 census exceeded the SA3 area's 1.3%, marking it as a growth leader in the region.
+Natural growth contributed approximately 75.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, a significant population increase in the top quartile of locations outside capital cities is forecasted, with the Moree (SA2) expected to increase by 2,598 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.9% in total over the 17 years.
+Demographic trends forecast a significant population increase in the top quartile of locations outside capital cities, with Moree expected to increase by 2,591 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 27.8% over the 17 years.

 Frequently Asked Questions - Population